antonWetzel/BlenderHelper/README.md

 		- Create Collision: Create convex collision shapes

 ## Tested

-- Godot 4 Alpha 3 for Windows
+- Godot 4 Beta 4 for Windows and Linux
-- Linux or macOS are not tested
+- Mac-OS is not tested
 	- please create an issue if you encounter a problem
 	- please create an issue if you know where blender is usually located

 ## Installation

 - Install Plugins
 	- [Official Guide](https://docs.godotengine.org/en/stable/tutorials/plugins/editor/installing_plugins.html)
 - Make **Blender** available (one of the following)